Motor racing-F1 stewards dismiss Ferrari's penalty petition | Sports-Games

 Motor racing-F1 stewards dismiss Ferrari's penalty petition

+Sainz was deemed "wholly to blame" for the first corner collision with Aston Martin's Fernando Alonso, who ended up third, at the final restart of the triple red-flagged race.
+The Ferrari driver, who was punished during the race without a hearing, said at the time it was the "most unfair penalty I've seen in my life".

+Formula One stewards dismissed a Ferrari petition to review the penalty that dropped Carlos Sainz from fourth to 12th at this month's Australian Grand Prix.

-The stewards who made the decision in Melbourne held a virtual meeting on Tuesday to consider a petition for review of the five-second penalty that dropped Carlos Sainz from fourth to 12th.
-Ferrari needed to present a "significant and relevant new element" but, after considering telemetry data and witness statements, the stewards decided they had failed to do so.
+The four stewards upheld their original decision after a virtual meeting on Tuesday to consider whether to review the matter.
+Ferrari had needed to present a "significant and relevant new element" but, after considering telemetry data and witness statements, the officials decided the Italian team had failed to do so.

-Formula One stewards have dismissed Ferrari's bid to review an Australian Grand Prix penalty that left the Italian team without points from this month's race.
-The stewards who made the decision in Melbourne held a virtual meeting on Tuesday to consider a petition for review of the five-second penalty that dropped Carlos Sainz from fourth to 12th.

 The Spaniard had said he had to brake harder because his car's tyres were cold, with a slow formation lap contributing to that problem, and he also had the sun in his eyes.
 The stewards said all drivers had to adapt to the track and tyre conditions.